r00tman/corrupter/README.md

 $ ./corrupter shots/test2.png out.png && xdg-open out.png
 ```

 At the moment, you can only pass and output png images.
-But that's enough to work well with scrot and i3lock
+But that's enough to work well with scrot and i3lock.

+Also, now there's [corrupter-git](https://aur.archlinux.org/packages/corrupter-git/) AUR package maintained by [alrayyes](https://github.com/alrayyes)!

 ### Less distorted image